Better Utilizing Investments to Leverage Development

-Better Utilizing Investments to Leverage Development (BUILD), and Transportation Investment Generating Economic Recovery (TIGER), is a supplementary discretionary grant program included in the American Recovery and Reinvestment Act of 2009.
-The legislation provided $1.5 billion for a National Surface Transportation System through September 30, 2011, "to be awarded on a competitive basis for capital investments in surface transportation projects".
+Better Utilizing Investments to Leverage Development (BUILD) is an American federal government program administered by the United States Department of Transportation (US DOT).
+It began as supplementary discretionary grant program included in the American Recovery and Reinvestment Act of 2009.
+Initial legislation provided $1.5 billion for a National Surface Transportation System through September 30, 2011, "to be awarded on a competitive basis for capital investments in surface transportation projects".
+The program has been extended several times.

+Originally named Transportation Investment Generating Economic Recovery (TIGER), it was renamed as Better Utilizing Investments to Leverage Development (BUILD) in 2018 before becoming Rebuilding American Infrastructure with Sustainability and Equity (RAISE) in 2021.
+In 2025, the name of the program reverted to BUILD.

 Requirements

 The U.S. government designed TIGER grants in order to incentivize bettering environmental problems and reducing the United States' dependence on energy.
 On the economic front, the United States hopes infrastructure investment will encourage job creation, a pressing political priority; this would likely require the project to be shovel-ready.

 Eligible applicants

 Applicants eligible to receive funding for surface transportation projects include: